The Three Treasures of the Giants: Synopsis

+Ending for variants

 In Lang's variant, the youngest son lived to be old and happy, but his descendants were too proud to look after the treasure and so were overcome.

-In Manning-Sanders's, the hermits arrived and demanded the table; because they could not both take it to their hermitages, the princess proposed that they remain at the castle and eat there every day.
-This made the son feel guilty, so he went back to offer it to the giants, who told them they did not want it, because it made food for men.
+In Manning-Sanders's variants, the hermits arrived and demanded the table; because they could not both take it to their hermitages, the princess proposed that they remain at the castle and eat there every day.
+This made the son feel guilty, so he went back to offer it to the giants who told them they did not want it because it made food for men.